NSHipster/articles/2019-03-25-xcode-source-extensions.md

 You can only output transformed text back _to the same source file_ using the extension API.
-If you were hoping to generate extensive boilerplate and insert project files automatically, this isn’t supported, and would be fragile to manage via the containing app.
+If you were hoping to generate extensive boilerplate and insert project files automatically, this isn't supported and would be fragile to manage via the containing app.
-Anonymous source file in/out sure is secure, but it isn’t powerful.
+Anonymous source file in/out sure is secure, but it isn't powerful.

 ### Heavyweight Architecture; Lightweight Results

-Most extensions’ containing apps are hollow shells with installation instructions and some global preferences.
+Most extensions' containing apps are hollow shells with installation instructions and some global preferences.
 Why?
-Well, a Cocoa app _can_ do anything, but the extension doesn’t give us a lot to work with:
+Well, a Cocoa app _can_ do anything, but the extension doesn't give us a lot to work with:

 - As creators, we must deal with sandboxed communications to the containing app, the limited API and entitlements.